strideynet/spiffe-pinger/README.md

 # spiffe-pinger

-Small utility for testing SPIFFE functionality.
+Small utility for testing SPIFFE-powered gRPC and mTLS.

 The service: